866-522-9392 belongs to Financial Recovery Services. They’re a debt collector reporting a collection account on your credit report.

 You can then dispute any errors with the credit bureau or directly with Financial Recovery Services, providing any necessary evidence.
 The credit bureau or Financial Recovery Services must investigate the dispute and either correct the error or provide an explanation that validates their reporting.
 If they find the information to be incorrect, they must update your credit report accordingly.

-If you're having difficulty contesting false information on your credit report, Credit Glory may be able to help.
+If you're having difficulty contesting false information on your credit report, Credit Sage may be able to help.
 We can make sure that your credit report is both accurate and up-to-date.

 Speak with a live credit specialist for your free consultation, now